 Otherwise, it’s important to always choose hardwoods over softwoods for building a fire.
 Evergreen trees are typically softwoods, whereas trees that are deciduous and create leaves are hardwoods.

-Good hardwoods for burning include cherry, oak, and hickory.
+Good hardwoods for burning include cherry firewood, oak firewood, and hickory firewood.

 Where to get firewood that is less smokey